Procedural Synthesis of Synthesizable Molecules: Introduction

-Inspired by techniques in program synthesis, particularly Syntax-Guided Synthesis (SyGuS) \cite{alur2013}, our method decouples the syntactical template of synthetic pathways (the \emph{skeleton}) from their chemical semantics (the \emph{substance}).
+Inspired by techniques in program synthesis, particularly syntax-guided synthesis \citep{alur2013}, our method decouples the syntactical template of a synthetic procedure (the \emph{skeleton}) from their chemical semantics (the \emph{substance}).
 This bifurcation allows for a more granular optimization process, wherein the syntactical and semantic aspects of reaction pathways can be optimized independently yet synergistically.
-Our methodology employs a bilevel optimization strategy, wherein the upper level optimizes the syntactic template of the synthetic pathway, and the lower level fine-tunes the molecular descriptors within that given structural framework.
-This dual-layered approach is facilitated by a surrogate policy, implemented via a graph neural network, that propagates embeddings top-down following the topological order of the syntactical skeleton.
+Our methodology employs a bi-level optimization strategy.
+The upper level optimizes the syntactic template of the synthetic pathway, and the lower level fine-tunes the molecular descriptors within that given structural framework.
+This dual-layered approach is facilitated by a surrogate policy, implemented by a graph neural network, that propagates embeddings top-down following the topological order of the syntactical skeleton.
 This ensures that each step in the synthetic pathway is optimized in context, respecting the overarching structural strategy while refining the molecular details.
 We address the combinatorial explosion in the number of programs using tailored strategies for fixed horizon Markov decision process (MDP) environments.
-This algorithm amortizes the complexity of the search space through predictive modeling and simulation of Markov Chain Monte Carlo (MCMC) processes \cite{metropolis1953, hastings1970, gilks1995}, focusing on the generation and evaluation of syntactical skeletons.
+This algorithm amortizes the complexity of the search space through predictive modeling and simulation of Markov Chain Monte Carlo (MCMC) processes \citep{metropolis1953, hastings1970, gilks1995}, focusing on the generation and evaluation of syntactical skeletons.
 By leveraging the inductive biases from retrosynthetic analysis without resorting to retrosynthesis search, our approach combines accuracy and efficiency in ``synthesizing" synthetic pathways.
-In summary, the contributions of this work are:
+In summary, the contributions of this work are: \begin{enumerate} \item We reconceptualize molecule design and synthesis as a conditional program synthesis problem, establishing common terminology for bridging the two fields. \item We propose a bi-level framework that decouples the syntactical skeleton of a synthetic tree from the program semantics.
+Then, we introduce amortized algorithms within our framework for the tasks of synthesizable analog recommendation and synthesizable molecule design. \item We demonstrate improvements across multiple dimensions of performance for both tasks, and include in-depth visualizations and analyses for understanding the source of our method's efficacy as well as its limitations. \end{enumerate}